RyanGA09/MySkill_SC-Frontend_in_WebDev-Profile/README.md

 ## Usage

 1. Open `index.html` in your preferred browser to see the profile page in action.
-2. The profile page will display your information, and clicking the button will trigger an alert thanking the user for visiting.
+2. The profile page will display your personal information and a button.
+Clicking the button will trigger a thank-you alert.

 ## Contributing

 Feel free to fork the repository and submit pull requests for improvements or bug fixes.
-Please ensure that your contributions adhere to the existing style and coding standards.
+Please ensure your contributions maintain the existing code style and adhere to the project's guidelines.

 **Important**: When contributing, please create a new branch for your changes instead of pushing directly to the main branch.
 To do this: